openpnp/openpnp/Visual-Homing.md

 ## Mounting a Fiducial

 The standard fiducial is just any bright 1mm diameter round mark on dark ground.
+In newer OpenPnP versions, with the Issues & Solutions setup shown in the next section, all that actually matters, is a round and reasonably sharp outline, it can have any inside/outside color and any reasonably small diameter.

 You can simply print the linked PDF.
-It is recommended to use a high quality matte photo paper or similar.
-Also make sure no scaling is in effect in the print settings:
+It is recommended to use a high quality matte photo paper or similar:

 * [FiducialHome.pdf](https://github.com/openpnp/openpnp/files/5542424/FiducialHome.pdf)

 Alternatively you can cut a fiducial out of a spare PCB.
 Other users have cleverly used the sprocket hole from a black plastic carrier tape on bright ground (1.5mm diameter).
+Just make sure the fiducial is really flat, do **not** use "3D" structures such as holes etc.

 The fiducial needs to be mounted for "eternity".
 Choose a location where your machine is very unlikely to be modified in the future.
 A central location is ideal, as it halves any error in scale across the machine.